luck02/dibbler/README.md

 The goal is to accept OpenRTB requests and determine
 * if a campaign should target the RTB.
-* This involves the campaign being configured to look for certain attributes on the
+* This involves the campaign being configured to look for certain attributes on the RequestToBid
 * The bid placed should always be the most profitable bid.
 * caveat: If the most profitable bid is locked by other bid processes the bid will be retried a few times and then the next most profitable bid will be attempted until all applicable campaigns are tried.
 * Placement: App Name